aleehpandita/resume/README.md

 ![locates](./documentation/ResumeLogo.png)

-This resume is thanks to Ivan Greve, He **build** this template to create you own personal web resume! 💪
+This resume is thanks to Ivan Greve, He **builds** this template to create you own personal web resume! 💪
 ### [Check his Demo 💾](https://ivangreve.com/)

 ## Pre-Requisites